maitreverge/ft_transcendence/ultimate_project/databaseapi/FLO_NOTES.md

 🟧 CLEAN AND SIMPLIFY COMMENTS

-🟧 DELETE ALL SENSITIVE FILES ON RASPBERRY ENDPOINT, ECT...
+⚠️ DELETE ALL SENSITIVE FILES ON RASPBERRY ENDPOINT, ECT... => Les logs

+{
+	WARN[0000] The "PI_DOMAIN" variable is not set.
+Defaulting to a blank string.
+	WARN[0000] The "PI_DOMAIN" variable is not set.
+Defaulting to a blank string.
+	WARN[0000] The "PI_DOMAIN" variable is not set.
+Defaulting to a blank string.
+	WARN[0000] The "rasp" variable is not set.
+Defaulting to a blank string.
+	WARN[0000] The "rasp" variable is not set.
+Defaulting to a blank string.
+}
-🟧 Switch from `user_prod.csv` to `user.csv` in correction

-🟧 ADMIN DOIT RESTER ID 1
+🟧 Switch from `user_prod.csv` to `user.csv` in correction in `init_users.py` + ADMIN DOIT RESTER ID 1

 ======================================= DONE =====================================